AGS4NO/tool-versions-action/README.md

 [![Linter](https://github.com/actions/typescript-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)

-This action reads versions from an asdf compatible `.tool-versions` file and sets the versions as environment variables in your workspace.
+This action reads versions from an asdf compatible `.tool-versions` file and sets the versions as outputs in your workflow.

-Variables are available in the following format: `TOOL_VERSION=X.X.X`.
+Variables are available in the following format:
+`${{ steps.tool-versions-action.outputs.nodejs-version }}`

+Where `tool-versions-action` is defined as the action's step id.

 ## Usage